geniusnhu/ds-masterpiece-hugo/content/post/2020-01-17-quick-deep-dive-at-data-scientist-skill-set/index.md

 lastmod: "2020-01-28T00:00:00Z"
 projects: []
 subtitle: 'Skill set that Data Scientist needs to master'
-summary: Skill set that Data Scientist needs to master through studying Kaggle survey 2019 using R'
+summary: 'Skill set that Data Scientist needs to master through studying Kaggle survey 2019 using R'
+description: 'Skill set that Data Scientist needs to master'
 tags:
+- Analytics
 - Skill
-- Beginner
 - Business
+- Skill
 title: 'Quick deep dive at Data Scientist Skill set'
 ---

 One year ago, when I truly and seriously considered improving my skill in Data Science, two questions were always lingering in my mind:

-**What truly are the skills that a Data Scientist needs?**
+**Frankly saying, what are the skills that a Data Scientist needs?**

 **What skill will support me in the future and How do I improve myself in the right direction at the most efficacy?**

-And many other friends, acquaintances reached out to me for a thought of what to learn to become a Data Scientist.
+Moreover, some friends, acquaintances of mine reached out to me for a thought of what they should learn to develop their career as a Data Scientist.

 Actually, I can share some of my experiences with them, but as you've already known, this field evolves unpreceedingly fast, technology and new required skills change on the yearly basis at the slowest.